11notes/RTFM/linux/container/image/distroless.md

 >* It contains many binaries that can help you if you have problems with a container image (ls, netstat, grep, find)
 >* Binaries that need shared libraries can find then just like on a bare metal installation

 Sadly, these advantages are also disadvantages when it comes to container and security.
 Having a shell is problem number one.
 If an app inside a container gets exploited through a remote code execution, the attacker can now use the shell to do anything inside the container image.
 If the image has access to the internet, an attacker can use ```curl``` or ```wget``` to download malicious binaries to poison the image even further or even place malicious content on your volumes.
-This brings us to the disatvantages:
+This brings us to the disadvantages:

 ## DISATVANTAGES OF A FULL IMAGE
 > [!CAUTION]